-- DHCD will seek innovative ways and partnerships to expand statewide micro enterprise development through the Virginia Enterprise Initiative. - DHCD is working with numerous communities strategies for improvement in quality of life and affordable high speed telecommunications for economic restructuring. - DHCD's asset building program, the Virginia Individual Accounts program, will significantly expand as a result of a \$1 million federal grant. - DHCD's e-government initiative will change the way clients interact with the agency.
+- DHCD is working with numerous communities strategies for improvement in quality of life and affordable high speed telecommunications for economic restructuring. - DHCD's asset building program, the Virginia Individual Development Accounts program, will significantly expand as a result of a \$1 million federal grant.
+DHCD will implement an electronic application interface to enhance the efficiency of enrolling customers in the program. - DHCD's e-government initiative will change the way clients interact with the agency.
 Reports and funding applications can be made electronically making such submissions easier to submit and process. - DHCD is working to increase capital access for projects in distressed communities or serving distressed populations.
-This is taking place through a partnership with Virginia Community Capital, Inc., the statewide community development financing institution.
+This is taking place through a partnership with Virginia Community Capital, Inc., the statewide community development financing institution..